vbr-calc/VBRc_2024_workshop/day_2/bayes_mcmc_intro.md

 **IMPORTANT**: the version of the code sets `mcmc_max_iters` to a **very** small number in order to easily check that the code runs.
 You'll want to increase this number.
 How much is up to you :)

+Finally, the VBRc parameters that are fixed are set:

 ```matlab
 % set the fixed state variables and single anelastic method
 settings.fixed_SVs.P_GPa = 2;